QuentinRa/intellij-ocaml-plugin/README-dev.md

 * [ ] Use the element on the cursor
   * [ ] Ex: hover an module name => module documentation
 * [x] Allow one blank line with orphan doc comment below the element to accommodate "Format.fprintf".

+For the rendering of the [odoc](https://ocaml.org/manual/4.12/ocamldoc.html) documentation:

+* [ ] Create a parser/lexer, handle HTML + tags
+* [ ] Implement the "render mode" for sources

 Additionally, it would be good if we can generate the documentation.